3500 calorie hypertrophy diet

 Total

-You already know the approximate value per meal of calories and macronutrients, but what about the daily total?
+You already know the approximate amount of calories and macronutrients per meal, but what about the daily total?

-Here is the calculation of the approximate total value of this diet of 3500 calories daily.
+Here is the calculation of the approximate total value of this 3500 calorie daily diet.

 • Calories: 3575Kcal